FBA in Ukraine

 Rule of law, human rights and election support

-The main objective of the project is to strengthen the capacity of local authorities and municipalities in Ukraine to deliver administrative services, such as handling applications for land permits or registrations of ownership of a property, in accordance with rule of law principles.
-The project is also aimed at increasing knowledge and awareness among citizens about their rights vis-à-vis the local administration.
+The main objective of the project is to strengthen the capacity of local authorities and municipalities in Ukraine to deliver administrative services in accordance with rule of law principles.
+It also aims at increasing knowledge and awareness among citizens about their rights vis-à-vis the local administration.

 During 2015–2018, rule of law assessments were carried out in 15 Ukrainian municipalities in government-controlled parts of the country.
 Both civil servants and citizens were surveyed, for example about transparency, corruption, and the citizens’ right to appeal against decisions made by the authorities.